Updated Nov 23, 2025

 Understanding the potential cons of memory foam can help you make an informed decision about if it’s the right choice for you.
 Here are some drawbacks of memory foam mattresses:

+So, are hybrid mattresses good enough to stand up to all-foam?
 While there are pros to both types of mattresses, these are some areas where the hybrid mattress takes home the gold:

 While hybrid mattresses can be the perfect choice for some sleepers, it’s important to get an accurate picture of the drawbacks of a hybrid mattress: